jeremyfa/wisdom/README.md

 # Wisdom

-A portable and modular virtual DOM library for [Haxe](https://haxe.org), with inline XML support.
+A portable and modular virtual DOM library for [Haxe](https://haxe.org), with inline markup support.

 Started as port of [snabbdom](https://github.com/snabbdom/snabbdom), rewritten to Haxe and extended to provide additional features.